Wellness in Broward

 What is Cognitive Behavioral Therapy (CBT)?

-Cognitive Behavioral Therapy (CBT) is a type of treatment that will help your child change the way he or she thinks, and as a result, helps them change how they behave in different situations.
-In therapy, I will work with you and your child to hone in on exactly what kinds of thoughts are going through his or her mind at different times throughout the day.
+Cognitive Behavioral Therapy (CBT) is a type of treatment that will help your teen change the way he or she thinks, and as a result, helps them change how they behave in different situations.
+In therapy, I will work with you and your teen to hone in on exactly what kinds of thoughts are going through his or her mind at different times throughout the day.
 Anxious thoughts can take on a variety of flavors, such as: I’m not good enough.
 This needs to be perfect.
 Something terrible is about to happen.

-The most important component of treatment is having children learn to gradually face their fears.
+The most important component of treatment is having them learn to gradually face their fears.
 Psychologists refer to this process of facing your fears as “exposures” because you are gradually exposing yourself to situations that make you feel anxious, and then using the tools learned in therapy to cope with this anxiety.
-Facing your fears is not easy, but your child CAN learn to do this with the right coping tools, a good relationship with their therapist, and support from parents that makes them feel validated and empowered.
+Facing your fears is not easy, but your teen CAN learn to do this with the right coping tools, a good relationship with their therapist, and support from parents that makes them feel validated and empowered.

 CBT for Anxiety with Dr. Penela